neicnordic/neic2017.nordforsk.org/_workshops/data-management.md

 ## Data Management of Health Data and Register-based Research as a Driver for Innovation

-Data Management of Life Science uses a series of tools in constant development to work on an increasing amount of data and often the research is concerned with sensitive personal data.
+Data Management of Life Science uses a series of tools in constant development to work on an increasing amount of fx'omics data and often the research is concerned with sensitive personal data.

 This workshop will be concerned with ideas of how to create a more effective